 How we think and act in any given situation has great influence over how we experience life.
 Yet, we often believe that things are just the way they are.
 Our thoughts seem fixed, real or correct and our behavior, necessary or expected.
 What if our thoughts and behavior were choices, though?
 If we could alter some of the most basic ways we behave, we can have a very different experience of reality.
 This approach to therapy allows a person to learn specific skills to alter natural and repetitive patterns of behavior in the present moment, where radical change is possible.

 Solution-Focused or Brief Therapy

-This psychological perspective encourages viewing ourselves as a “whole person” greater than the sum of our parts.
-It values self exploration, asserts that spiritual aspiration is a vital part of our psyches and maintains that human beings have a remarkable capacity for self-healing.
+This psychological perspective encourages viewing ourselves as a “whole” greater than the sum of our parts.
+It values self-exploration and maintains that human beings have a remarkable capacity for self-healing.
 In particular, this view encourages a stance from the therapist which includes deep and genuine caring, authentic relating and a relationship to the patient’s feelings and experience as if her or his own.

-This field of human study focuses on the strengths and virtues that enable individuals and communities to thrive.
-Its premise is founded on the belief that people want to live meaningful lives, develop what is best within them and enhance their experiences of functioning in the world.
+This field of human study focuses on the strengths and virtues that enable individuals to thrive.
+Its premise is founded on the belief that people want to live meaningful lives, develop what is best within them and enhance their experiences.